ewsandor/xkcd-archiver/README.md

 # XKCD Comic Archiver
-This is a simple script to archive all XKCD comics directly from the XKCD website.
+This is a simple script to archive all xkcd comics directly from the xkcd website.